What is the Difference between Democracy and Dictatorship?

 • No Rule of Law: In this type of government there is a sort of government-enforced anarchy.
 Where people can be detained or imprisoned without any trial in the judiciary.
 They can be severely punished for petty crimes and languish in jails for years altogether.

-• Absence of Judiciary: In case, a person is charged for a crime he has no option for appeal in a court.
+• Absence of Judiciary: In case, a person is charged with a crime he has no option for appeal in a court.
 Neither the government can be held accountable for its actions because there is a total absence of a sham presence of a judiciary.

 Before we move on to discuss the difference between democracy and dictatorship,